knative/serving/docs/roadmap/monitoring.md

 This document captures what we hope to accomplish in 2018 in Monitoring and Logging areas for Elafros.

 ## Capabilities
 Provide two distinct experiences - one catered towards [operator persona](../product/personas.md#operator-personas) and other towards [developer persona](../product/personas.md#developer-personas).
-As a general rule of thumb, we will make sure to collaborate and align with Kubernetes team on their roadmap in monitoring and logging area.
+As a general rule of thumb, we will make sure to collaborate and align with Kubernetes team on their roadmap in monitoring and logging areas.

 ### For the operator persona
 * View logs and metrics related to cluster operations and health